ActiveState/teapot/README.md

 # TEApot
 Tcl TEApot and TEAcup

-This is the TEA Package Management system which consists of:
+This is the TEA Package Management system built by ActiveState which consists of:

 - TEApot - a server to provide a binary repository of Tcl Extension Archive files
 - TEAcup - Tcl Extension Archive (teapot) client